turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetAnalog(int type, opt int playerindex = 0) : Vector result  -- read analog data from gamepad. type parameter must be from GAMEPAD_ANALOG values
 - GetTouches() : Touch result[]
 - SetControllerFeedback(ControllerFeedback feedback, opt int playerindex = 0) -- sets controller feedback such as vibration or LED color
+- WhatIsPressed(opt int playerindex = 0) : int	-- returns 0 (`BUTTON_NONE`) if nothing is pressed, or the first appropriate button code otherwise
+- IsGamepadButton(int button) : bool 	-- returns whether that button code is a gamepad button or not
+- StringToButton(string str) : int	-- returns button code for a given string name
+- ButtonToString(int button, opt int preference = CONTROLLER_PREFERENCE_GENERIC) : string	-- returns string name for the given button code.
+You can set a preference for controller type which can modify the string returned

 #### ControllerFeedback
 Describes controller feedback such as touch and LED color which can be replayed on a controller